Battle of Byeokjegwan: Aftermath

 The Japanese burned all the grass within the vicinity of Hanseong to deprive the Ming cavalry of fodder.
 According to Samuel Hawley, this led to the death of some 10,000 horses within a few days, but this number is disputed and possibly accounts for all horse casualties in the entire war.

 After the failure at Byeokjegwan, some Koreans called for the replacement of Li Rusong with Luo Shangzhi.
 Li also came under fire from his own subordinates.
 Wang Bidi accused him of denying his men adequate food and drink, directing battles from the rear, and refusing to give out the money or titles he had promised to those who first ascended the walls of Pyeongyang.
 Li deflected the blame towards Song Yingchang, a civil official.

 According to Japanese sources such as the Chōsen seibatsuki and Chōsen gunki monogatari series (tales from the Joseon war) published during the mid-17th century or later, 6,000 or 10,000 Ming Chinese soldiers were killed while the Japanese suffered only a few hundred casualties.
 There is reason to suspect that these reports may be faulty.
-A tally of Japanese forces on 23 March 1593, counted only 1,132 men among the forces of Tachibana Muneshige and Takahashi Munemasu, a decrease of 1,800 from their strength prior to their participation in the battle.
+A tally of Japanese forces on 23 March 1593, counted only 1,133 men (1,132 in another source) among the forces of Tachibana Muneshige and 290 for Takahashi Munemasu, a decrease of 1,800 from their original strength of 3,300.
 Tachibana's forces did not participate in another battle for the rest of the campaign.

 According to Li Rusong, of the Ming forces, 264 soldiers were killed, 49 were wounded, and 276 horses were killed.
 Another Ming general, Wu Weishan, said the Japanese lost 120 while the Ming forces suffered 1,500 casualties.
-Yun Geun-su, an official of Joseon, stated that both Japanese and Chinese forces suffered 300 casualties.
-Another Joseon official, Yi Deokhyeong, said the Japanese suffered 500 to 600 casualties.
+Yun Kŭnsu, an official of Joseon, stated that both Japanese and Chinese forces suffered 300 casualties.
+Another Joseon official, Yi Tŏkhyŏng, said both Japanese and Chinese forces suffered 500-600 casualties.